Congress approves bill to make Juneteenth a federal holiday

 Congress approves bill to make Juneteenth a federal holidayNew

-WASHINGTON (AP) — The United States will soon have a new federal holiday commemorating the end of slavery in the nation.
-The House passed a bill Wednesday that would make Juneteenth, or June 19th, a federal holiday.
-The House voted 415-14 to make Juneteenth the 12th federal holiday.
-Juneteenth commemorates when the last enslaved African Americans learned they were free.
-Confederate soldiers surrendered in April 1865, but word didn’t reach the last enslaved Black people until June 19, when Union soldiers brought the news of freedom to Galveston, Texas.
-The bill now goes to President Joe Biden’s desk for his signature.
+WASHINGTON (AP) — The United States will soon have a new federal holiday commemorating the end of slavery.
+The House voted 415-14 Wednesday to make Juneteenth, or June 19th, the 12th federal holiday.
+The bill now goes to President Joe Biden’s desk, and he is expected to sign it into law.
+Juneteenth commemorates June 19, 1865, when Union soldiers brought the news of freedom to enslaved Black people in Galveston, Texas — two months after the Confederacy had surrendered.
+That was also about 2 1/2 years after the Emancipation Proclamation freed slaves in the Southern states.